michelangeloxo/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+document object model
 2. What is an event?
+an event is anything that happens in the window like scroll, load, animations from green sock, click......
 3. What is an event listener?
+an event listener listens for a certain thing to happen to run a function for example a click or dblclk leads to a new pg

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to be able to style call info from it manipulate it
 5. What is a component?
+a component is a function it can be used to make code D.R.Y
 ### Git Set up

 * [ ] Fork the project into your GitHub user account